penoonan/app/README.md

 ##Getting Started

 The best way to install Sketch is with [Composer](http://www.getcomposer.org).
-In your terminal, navigate to anywhere inside your wordpress project, and install Sketch with one command:
+In your terminal, navigate to anywhere inside your Wordpress project, and install Sketch with one command:

 * `composer create-project sketch/app -s dev your-app-name-goes-here --prefer-dist`